cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 }
 ```

-We traded some boilerplate on the call-site against some boilerplate on the declaration side.
+We've traded some boilerplate at the call-site for boilerplate at the declaration-site.
 In practice, it's still
-worth it because the number of call-sites is typically more than one.
+worth it because the number of call-sites is typically larger.

 The manual work of writing bridge methods looks like a good candidate for automation, e.g., using the IDE or a compiler
 plugin.

 ## Holder Pattern

-The value that we would like to pass around as a context argument needs to come from somewhere.
+The value we'd like to pass around as a context argument needs to come from somewhere.
 Everything just works
-when it's passed as a context parameter or extension receiver to us.
-In this case, the compiler will pick it up and
+when it's passed as a context parameter or extension receiver.
+In that case, the compiler will pick it up and
 use it as a context argument for other calls.

 ```kotlin